Planetary Systems CRN 20934 January 4, 2016

-Classes: Mondays, Wednesdays, and Fridays 10:00 to 10:50 in Room 100 Willamette Hall.
+Classes: Mondays, Wednesdays, and Fridays 09:00 to 09:50 in Room 207 Chapman Hall.

 Instructor: Roger Haydock(email@example.com), 172

 Project: Because this is a four credit course meeting three hours per week, each student is required to plan, conduct and report on a quantitative determination of some astronomical quantity relevant to the course.
 Examples of the kind of observations appropriate for this project are measurement of positions at various times for the sun, moon, satellites, or planets.
 Other kinds of observations are possible, but should be discussed in advance with the Instructor.
-Examples of quantities to be determined in these projects are rotational tilt, orbital periods, or inclination of the orbits of the Earth, Moon, other planets, satellites, and so forth.
+Examples of quantities to be determined in these projects are rotational tilt, orbital periods, or orbital inclination of the Earth, Moon, other planets, satellites, and so forth.
 Again, other ideas are encouraged but should be discussed in advance with the Instructor.
 Data obtained other than by direct observation, for example data downloaded from the internet, is not acceptable.

 The total effort on the project should be about 3 hours per week, or a total of 30 hours for the course.

 Grading: The Final grade is 75% Exams + 25% Project.
 The exam grade is the average (weighting individual questions equally) of the Final Exam and any Midterms which were better than the Final.
 The principle for grading exams is that demonstration of understanding of 2/3 or more of the material is at least an A-, ½ or more at least a B-, and 1/3 or more at least a C-.
 The project is graded on the principle that a report reflecting 30 hours of coherent effort earns a B (A if the project is outstanding in some respect).

 Weather: If the weather becomes too bad for the class to meet (very unlikely), there will be a message to this effect on 346-5221.
 If the telephone system is down, there will be no class.